ultralytics/ultralytics/docs/models/yolov6.md

 - YOLOv6-L: 52.8% AP at 116 FPS.
 - YOLOv6-L6: State-of-the-art accuracy in real-time.

-YOLOv6 also provides quantized models for different precisions and models optimized for mobile platforms【12†source】【13†source】【14†source】.
+YOLOv6 also provides quantized models for different precisions and models optimized for mobile platforms.

 ## Usage